-The Consultation will run for a six week period.
-Representations must be received by the Council from Monday 4th November 2019 until 4pm on Monday 16th December 2019.
+Representations must be received by the Council from Monday 4 November 2019 to 4pm on Monday 23 December 2019.

 Any representations relating to other evidence base documents, or part(s) of the Local Plan that are unrelated to the documents referenced will not be taken into account by the Examination Inspectors.

 What happens to the representations?

 Duly made representations received during the consultation period will be submitted to the Examination Inspectors following the closure of the consultation.